Treaty Ports (Ireland): British dissent

-Following the agreement to handover the Treaty Ports to the Irish Free State, Winston Churchill was one of only a few MPs who were critical of the decision.
+Following the agreement to hand over the Treaty Ports to the Irish Free State, Winston Churchill was one of only a few MPs who were critical of the decision.
 In 1938 he addressed the UK's House of Commons calling it a "folly":

 When I read this Agreement in the newspapers a week ago I was filled with surprise.
 On the face of it, we seem to give everything away and receive nothing in return ...
 But then I supposed there was another side to the Agreement, and that we were to be granted some facilities and rights in Southern Ireland in time of war.
 That, I notice, was the view taken by a part of the Press, but soon Mr. de Valera in the Dáil made it clear that he was under no obligations of any kind and, as the Prime Minister confirmed ...
 On the contrary, Mr. de Valera has not even abandoned his claim for the incorporation of Ulster ...

 We are told that we have ended the age-long quarrel between England and Ireland, but that is clearly not true, because Mr. de Valera has said that he will never rest until Partition is swept away.
 Therefore, the real conflict has yet to come ...
 [The Anglo-Irish] Treaty has been kept in the letter and the spirit by Great Britain, but the Treaty has been violated and repudiated in every detail by Mr. de Valera. ...
 The ports in question, Queenstown, Berehaven and Lough Swilly, are to be handed over unconditionally, with no guarantees of any kind, as a gesture of our trust and goodwill, as the Prime Minister said, to the Government of the Irish Republic.

 When the Irish Treaty was being shaped in 1922 I was instructed by the Cabinet to prepare that part of the Agreement which dealt with strategic reservations.
 I negotiated with Mr. Michael Collins, and I was advised by Admiral Beatty ...
 The Admiralty of those days assured me that without the use of these ports it would be very difficult, perhaps almost impossible, to feed this Island in time of war.
 Queenstown and Berehaven shelter the flotillas which keep clear the approaches to the Bristol and English Channels, and Lough Swilly is the base from which the access to the Mersey and the Clyde is covered ...
 If we are denied the use of Lough Swilly and have to work from Lamlash, we should strike 200 miles from the effective radius of our flotillas, out and home; and if we are denied Berehaven and Queenstown, and have to work from Pembroke Dock, we should strike 400 miles from their effective radius out and home.
 These ports are, in fact, the sentinel towers of the western approaches, by which the 45,000,000 people in this Island so enormously depend on foreign food for their daily bread, and by which they can carry on their trade, which is equally important to their existence.